Skip to main content Skip to secondary navigation

 Why Should I Apply?

-Faculty Leaders serve as mentors and role models for students in their exploration of a new environment and participate in what many students regard as a highlight of their Stanford years.
+Faculty Leaders serve as mentors and role models for students exploring a new environment and participate in what many students regard as a highlight of their Stanford years.
 Many Stanford faculty members find these programs to be a rewarding and memorable experience, which offer the following benefits:

 • Teaching small classes and connecting with students